exoscale/cli/README.md

 ### Manual compilation

 This project is open source and may be modified, studied, and built at will.
-We use and recommand Go 1.11+
+We use and recommend Go 1.11+

 ```shell
 # clone it